CBI delivers Bollywood producer Bunty Walia in loan fraud case - ExBulletin

 Since GSEPL failed to release “Lamhaa”, IDBI Bank took the initiative to release the film by naming PVR Pictures Pvt.
 (PVR), as the sole distributor for the worldwide release of the film, subject to the execution of an appropriate tripartite agreement between GSEPL, PVR and IDBI Bank, together with a commitment by PVR to invest an amount of Rs 800 lakh to meet printing and publicity expenses and completion of remaining post-production work.

 “Subsequently, a tripartite agreement was signed between the bank, GSEPL and PVR on June 2, 2010.
-However, PVR failed to honor its commitment as it allegedly incurred losses of Rs.
-83.89 lakh (the total revenue received by them was Rs 741.91 lakh as against the expenses incurred by them for promotion/distribution amounting to Rs 825.80 lakh),” the FIR read.
+However, PVR failed to honor its commitment as it had supposedly incurred losses of Rs.
+83.89 lakh ( the total revenue received by them was Rs 741.91 lakh as against the expenses incurred by them for promotion/distribution amounting to Rs 825.80 lakh),” the FIR reads.

 The cost of the project was wrongly overstated with the intention of getting more financing from the bank.

-“It was concluded that according to the audited results of 2011, GSEPL received Rs 752 lakh in accordance with clause 3.1 of the ‘Film Distribution Agreement’ in another account maintained with another bank and Rs 52 lakh The findings, on their face, reveal that GSEPL committed fraud, cheating, manipulation of documents, embezzlement of public funds, misrepresentation and criminal breach of trust. above, the GSEPL account was declared fraudulent by IDBI Bank on April 31, 2021, and reported to RBI on April 20, 2021,” read the FIR.
+“It was concluded that according to the audited results of 2011, GSEPL received Rs 752 lakh in accordance with clause 3.1 of the film distribution agreement in another account maintained with another bank and Rs 52 lakh uncollected at the box office.
+The above findings, prima facie, reveal that GSEPL committed fraud, cheating, file manipulation; embezzlement of public funds, misrepresentation and criminal breach of trust.
+In view of the above findings, the GSEPL account was declared fraudulent by IDBI Bank on March 31, 2021 and reported to RBI on April 20, 2021,” the FIR reads.

 |